brooklynrail/brooklynrail-platform/content/events/2021/02/richard-kraft-with-monica-de-la-torre.md

 ---
 title: Richard Kraft with Mónica de la Torre
-summary: Artist Richard Kraft joins Mónica de la Torre for a conversation on Richard's newest book project "It Is What It Is" (Siglio Press, 2021).
+summary: Artist Richard Kraft joins poet and translator Mónica de la Torre for a conversation on Richard's newest book project "It Is What It Is" (Siglio Press, 2021).
 We'll conclude with a poetry reading.
 people:
   - person: richard-kraft
   - person: monica-de-la-torre